Ja-boop/loans-sdk-test/README.md

 # loans-sdk

-loans-sdk is a JavaScript library for communicating with the API of loanss
+loans-sdk is a JavaScript library for communicating with the API of loans

 It provides the functions and examples of all the steps to taking a loan